brendan-ward/pymgl/README.md

 ### Supported operating systems

 -   MacOS 10.15+ (Arm64 / M1 support unknown)
--   Linux Debian Bullseye and similar; Alpine Linux is not supported
+-   Linux (Ubuntu 20.04); Alpine Linux is not supported

 Windows is not and will not be supported.